Q. What’s the difference between “counseling, ” “therapy” and “psychotherapy”?

 Q. What is your approach?

-My main approach is humanistic, which means that I put the person in the center.
+I have an integrative approach, which means that I put the person in the center.
 I do recognize that different individuals respond better to different approaches.
 We can find together the approach that we value as more suitable for who you are and work together toward an improvement of your current situation.
-During the sessions, I mainly use Transactional Analysis.
-This personality theory is based on the principle that, while coping with certain situations, people tend to repeat a “script” that is the experiences lived during childhood, which are continuously used as operative strategies, even though at times they turn out to be painful and dysfunctional.
+For example we could decide to apply some (but not exclusively!) techniques from Transactional Analysis, CBT, Psychodynamic, Systemic, and Bodily approaches (I do have a preference for apply Transactional Analysis, being it by itself an integrated approach).
+In short, Transactional Analysis is a personality theory is based on the principle that, while coping with certain situations, people tend to repeat a “script” that is the experiences lived during childhood, which are continuously used as operative strategies, even though at times they turn out to be painful and dysfunctional.
 Each individual tends to follow patterns already drawn in order to feel more confident, limiting the possibility of a conflicting thought that can find solutions to old and new problems.
 The aim of this personality theory is to investigate behaviors of individuals within a relation, to understand the motivations behind uncomfortable feelings and identify the most suitable ways to avoid distress and live, as best as possible, in harmony.
 Of course, if at any point we feel that what I can offer is not what you are searching for, I can refer you to an alternative professional.